jsforce/jsforce-website/src/partials/document/metadata.html.md

 });
 ```

 ### Create Metadata

-To newly create metadata objects, use `Metadata#create(type, metadata)`.
+To create new metadata objects, use `Metadata#create(type, metadata)`.
-Metadata format for each metadata types are written in Metadata API document.
+Metadata format for each metadata types are written in the Salesforce Metadata API document.

 ```javascript
 /* @interactive */